 Asking what it is made of usually results in highly sarcastic responses.

-It appears to be comprised entirely of some kind of boron-nitride nanomesh approximately three inches across, surrounded by a sphere of highly reactive picotech level nanometal, of an unknown material and composition.
+It appears to be comprised entirely of some kind of boron-nitride nanomesh approximately eight centimeters across, surrounded by a sphere of highly reactive picotech-level nanometal, of an unknown material and composition.

 The source of its energy supplies is completely unknown.
 It does not appear to need any form of power – the nanomesh sphere inside the nanometal enclosure may be its power source (and other hardware).

 The hardness of the sphere can be modulated instantly.
 Vigil was happy to cooperate with destructive testing, where even routing the entire output of nine of the main Citadel fusactors failed to alter the sphere's temperature.
 It also demonstrated complete immunity to every known form of weapon we had, up to and including antimatter explosives.